 Many cheap and commercial cat foods use a lot of filler content, like corn or grains, because they are cheaper to produce.

 These filler carbs, however, can lead to malnutrition, especially among Maine Coons.

-It is important to provide your Maine Coon with a diet that is high in protein, with a moderate amount of fat, and a small level of carbohydrates.
+It is important to provide your Maine Coon with a diet that is:

 When selecting food, make sure the first ingredients are from a named source of protein, such as duck or chicken, and avoid foods containing meat byproducts.

-The AAFCO has researched all of the nutrients that cats require, such as zinc or taurine.
+The AAFCO has researched all of the nutrients that cats require, such as:

 This seal of approval ensures that the food you are buying contains all of the vitamins and minerals necessary for your cat’s diet (source 1).

 Maine Coons are hardy felines with an average Maine Coon lifespan of 12 – 15 years.

 Purebred cats are often developed through inbreeding, which makes inherited genetic conditions more likely to occur.